batect/batect/ROADMAP.md

   * Move common stuff when parsing a string (eg. EnvironmentVariableExpression, Command, Duration) out to a common class
   * Move common stuff when parsing a string or object (eg. port mapping or volume mount) out to a common class
   * Move common stuff when reading a list out to a common class (DependencySetDeserializer and PrerequisiteListDeserializer)
-* analytics / metrics
-  * no personally-identifiable information
-  * no potentially sensitive information (eg. paths, file names, task names, project names etc.)
-  * need a way to opt-out - CLI flag, environment variable, file or known domain name
-  * need to show a message the first time this is enabled for someone so they can opt-out if they want
-  * probably need a privacy policy?
-  * need somewhere to securely store this data and analyse it
-  * disable during tests
-  * batch up and send in background
-  * events:
-    * invocations - command (task run, help, upgrade, version info or task list), duration, success or failure
-    * errors - type and stacktrace only (no further details due to privacy issues)
-    * shape of task / container dependency graph (numbers only)
-    * timing for task execution - at least startup / run / cleanup times, information about task steps (eg. image pull vs create vs wait for healthy) would be good too
-    * time taken for JVM to start app
-    * when a 'update is available' message is shown
-  * metadata:
-    * OS type and version
-    * batect version
-    * JVM version
-    * Docker version
-    * output mode used
-    * Docker daemon connection type
-    * some way to anonymously identify users (to understand usage patterns) and projects (to understand upgrade and usage patterns regardless of user)
-    * whether build is running on CI or not (detect through `CI` environment variable?)
 * security scanning for Docker images in tests and sample projects
 * use batect to build batect (self-hosting)
 * tool to visualise execution on a timeline